stephenaument/stephenaument.github.io/_jekyll_site/_posts/2019-02-26-exercism-io-walkthrough.md

 I'm experimenting with a screencast series on YouTube walking through the [exercism.io](https://exercism.io) Ruby track.

+> If you want to be notified when new episodes get posted to YouTube.
+Subscribe down below and grab a helpful cheatsheet while you are at it.

 Before I got to do a lot of pairing with other experienced devs I always wished I could watch more people just code.
 I didn't have a great sense of how other people went about their work or if my methods were weird or normal.
 This was especially true early on.
 It's one thing to follow a tutorial, but I just wanted to see somebody code.

 I'm certainly not the first person to post exercism.io walkthroughs, but my assumption is that one more example of a working developer's workflow and thought process is a good thing.